publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch35/m__us_usc_t12_s3414.md

             (C) a Government authority authorized to conduct investigations of, or intelligence or counterintelligence analyses related to, international terrorism for the purpose of conducting such investigations or analyses.

-        (2) In the instances specified in paragraph (1), the Government authority shall submit to the financial institution the certificate required in [section 3403(b) of this title][/us/usc/t12/s3403/b] signed by a supervisory official of a rank designated by the head of the Government authority.
+        (2) In the instances specified in paragraph (1), the Government authority shall submit to the financial institution the certificate required in [section 3403(b) of this title][/us/usc/t12/s3403/b] signed by a supervisory official of a rank designated by the head of the Government authority and a term that specifically identifies a customer, entity, or account to be used as the basis for the production and disclosure of financial records.

         (3)